jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips**: Naturally you can organise your work as you like including directory names.
 But as we will see lukeghg package contains template and configuration files that make the use of command line programs easier.
+So try this first and improve later.

 ## 3. Update lukeghg python package